 Industry Organizations and Councils

-http://verdi.de/ (German, some pages in English, French, Spanish, Polish, Czech and Russian)
+http://www.dgb.de (German, some pages in English, French and Spanish)

-The English Speakers Cultural Club - Berlin eV is an international circle for casual conversation in English.
-Whether new in town or a resident of Berlin for a few years, this is a great place to meet interesting people from all walks of life.
-This club meets once a week at a pub or, during the summer, in a beer garden.
-People who attend Connect are either expatriates living in Berlin who would like to speak their native tongue occasionally, Germans who have been living abroad for some time and want to maintain their English-speaking skills or just people who are interested in speaking English.
-Connect has about 250 members aged 15 to 60 from at least 15 different countries.
+Connect: The English Speakers Cultural Club is an international circle for casual conversation in English.
+Whether new in town or a resident of Berlin for a few years, one can meet interesting people from all walks of life through the club.
+It meets once a week at a pub or, during the summer, in a beer garden.
+People who attend Connect are either expatriates living in Berlin who would like to speak their native tongue occasionally, Germans who have been living abroad for some time and want to maintain their English-speaking skills or just people interested in speaking English.
+Connect has about 250 members from at least 15 different countries.
 Approximately 20 to 40 people attend the weekly meetings.
 The website includes a number of links to other English-speaking social clubs.

 Beckumer Strasse 32